The Esteemed Gentleman Articles

 What is customary in one culture may be disrespectful in another; tipping at a restaurant in Japan or blowing your nose in public in Saudi Arabia are considered disrespectful.
 In north American culture, they are not.

-Are There Any Benefits To Having Good Manners And Etiquette?
+What Are The Benefits To Having Good Manners And Good Etiquette?

 Practicing good manners and etiquette has abundant benefits.
 Your friends, family, and other peers will respect you more and will speak highly of you even when you aren't around.
 They will look up to you as a genuinely kind, caring person.